Marvelius/larst-of-us/_posts/2024-02-06-Perforce Survival Kit.md

 Especially if the edited project aims for a photorealistic style and therefore consists of many (and large) assets, repeated uploading and downloading of the assets can take longer and longer.
 If possible, you should avoid the problem altogether by not importing any unnecessary or unnecessarily large assets (8k textures!) into the project.
 But with large projects at the latest, you can't avoid the project forever.
 And you might start to ask yourself: Do I actually need all the files in the project?
 Do I have to download all 14 levels if I only want to work on the first one anyway?

-The answer two both questions is almost always: Of course not!
+The answer to both questions is almost always: Of course not!
 An example of this is Guerilla Games, who set up their own file syncing system for their work on the Horizon games, which only downloads files when they are needed:
 [https://www.gdcvault.com/play/1028848/Scaling-Tools-for-Millions-of](https://www.gdcvault.com/play/1028848/Scaling-Tools-for-Millions-of)
- Setting up such a system yourself is out of scope for most project, but since version 5.2 Unreal offers a somewhat comparable system: Virtual Assets.
+ Setting up such a system yourself is out of scope for most projects, but since version 5.2 Unreal offers a somewhat comparable system: Virtual Assets.

 The idea: Each file in the project is replaced by a (very small) placeholder file that refers to the real, large file.
 Every time a file has to be loaded in the Unreal editor, for example because it is opened directly or because a level containing it is opened, the editor checks whether the real file is present or "only" the placeholder.
 If only the placeholder is present, Unreal downloads this required file in the background and then opens it as if the file had always been there.
 This means that you only have to download the files that you actually need to work with.
  Warning: Converting a project to virtual assets is not trivial and can complicate working with the project.
 It should only be done if you are sure that the feature is needed for the project.